shaovoon/windows_registry_folder_wmi_enumerator/README.md

 }
 ```

 The `begin()` returns with a `EnumFolderIterator` with 0 index while the `end()` gives it an index of -1 because the actual file count is not provided by WinAPI.
-This concludes our explanation of the `EnumFolder` design.
+This concludes our explanation of the design of the `EnumFolder` and its `iterator`.